n7tae/2urfd/README.md

 4. The `urfd.whitelist` file defines callsigns that are allowed to link and transmit.
 Both of these files support the asterisk as a wild-card.
 The supplied blacklist and whitelist file are empty, which will allow any callsign to link and transmit, blocking no one.
 Both files support a limited wildcard feature.
 5. The `urfd.interlink` file defines URF linking.
 6. The `urfd.service` file is a systemd file that will start and stop *urfd*.
 Importantly, it contains the only reference to where the *urfd* ini file is located. **Be sure** to set a fully qualified path to your `urfd.ini` file on the `ExecStart` line.
-7. The `tcd.service` file is a systemd file that will start and stop *tcd*.
-Importantly, it contains the only reference to where the *tcd* ini file is located. **Be sure** to set a fully qualified path to your `tcd.ini` file on the `ExecStart` line.

 ### Configuring your reflector